movesen/ClimbNet/README.md

 ## Model Definition

-### ClimbNet Model
+### Graph Nerual Net Model

-The `ClimbNet` class defines the architecture of the neural network model.
+The `GCN` class defines the architecture of the neural network model.
 It consists of multiple graph convolutional layers to process the graph data.

-### Loss Function and Optimizer

-We define the loss function (criterion) and optimizer used for training the model.
-These are essential for guiding the training process.

 ## Training the Model